 Introduction to Cigars

-Cigars are more than just a smoke; they are an opportunity to relax and become a part of the rich history and culture they represent.
+Cigars are more than just a smoke; they are an opportunity to relax and become a part of the history of cigars they represent.
 More importantly, they offer an excellent way to reap the rewards of your hard work.
+For the avid cigar smoker, understanding the different types of cigars, including their shapes, sizes, and wrappers, is essential to fully appreciating the experience.

 Cigars are measured by length and ring gauge (diameter).
-The ring gauge, which measures the diameter of the cigar, is a crucial aspect to consider, as it can significantly impact the smoking experience.
+The cigar ring gauge, which measures the diameter of the cigar, is a crucial aspect to consider, as it can significantly impact the smoking experience.

 Whether you’re already a seasoned smoker or just starting out, this comprehensive guide will walk you through the vast world that is premium cigars, covering topics such as cigar wrappers, types, strength, and flavor.
 Dive in and discover the intricate details that make each cigar unique.